blueputty01/youtrack-gcal-sync/README.md

 - YT changed task
 - GC changed task
 - Both changed task
-  - The last updated time will win
+  - The changes will be concatenated, thus allowing the user to resolve the conflict in their preferred editor.

 ## Handling changes in Youtrack (YT)